akutek.info

 A hearing related measure G50 is suggested (link1, link2).
 G50 is the level of the initial energy integrated from 0 to 50ms, relative to direct sound energy at 10m distance from the source.
 Like our ears, G50 will take more than just the direct sound into account.
 In stage acoustics the direct sound path is a very unreliable sound transmission channel.
 The significance of this is to be investigated further.

-A paper on this topic was presented by Magne Skålevik at ICA 2007 in Madrid: Sound transmission between musicians in a symphony orchestra on a concert hall stage (7 page paper in pdf).
+A paper on this topic was presented by Magne Skålevik at ICA2007: Sound transmission between musicians in a symphony orchestra on a concert hall stage.
 Presentation: PDF-version (829kB)

 More research